 - Engaging your Executive Director and board members in fundraising and development practices

-Target audience: Executive Directors, nonprofit staff members, and board members who want to strengthen fundraising skills and knowledge.
-This program gives you a comprehensive overview for making direct solicitations.
+Executive Directors, nonprofit staff members, and board members who want to strengthen fundraising skills and knowledge.
+This program gives those seeking a comprehensive overview for making direct solicitations.

-Anne Peyton, CFRE is the owner of Yellow Brick Road™ and has worked in and with nonprofits for more than 35 years.
+Anne Peyton, CPF CFRE has worked in and with not-for-profits for more than 35 years.
 She has been a watch officer at Hurricane Island Outward Bound, a medical and academic librarian, and major gift officer at Dartmouth College.